 1. Open Source Data Pipeline Tools: Open source means that the underlying technology for the tool is available publicly and therefore requires customization for every use case.
 These types of tools are typically free of charge or offered at a very nominal price.

-However, it also means that you need expertise to develop the tool and extend its functionalities to fit your needs.
+However, it also means that you need the expertise to develop the tool and extend its functionalities to fit your needs.

-Examples of open source tools include:
+Examples of open-source tools include: